Love for God

 Jesus made this precept of the Old Testament the most important one in His Teachings (Mark 12:28-34).

 Love for God includes attraction to Him: a desire for meeting, contact, Mergence.
 Mergence with the Heavenly Father is the Highest and Ultimate Goal.
 Without love-attraction to Him, it cannot be attained.

 We have discussed already that only intellectually and ethically mature adepts are capable of cognizing God-the-Father.
-The task of the rest of people is to strive consciously for this maturity by receiving education, working for the good of God and people, learning to love them and everything.
+The task of the rest of people is to strive consciously for this maturity by receiving education, working for the good of God and people, and learning to love.

-Moreover: God can be cognized only through meditative work, but if one involves immature people in such work, then they turn it into a childish game, which may bring to gross ethical perversions.
-And this may even result in psychopathology.
+Moreover, God can be cognized only through meditative work, but if one involves immature people in such work, then they turn it into a childish game, which may cause gross ethical perversions.
+And this may even result in mental disorders.

 Practical observations demonstrate that it is better to keep many people away from religious zeal: they can do nothing good there anyway.
 For example, in Russia there are many pseudo-religious groups and communities where the worldview of people is a mixture of urinotherapy (drinking urine), fascism, and astrology; they have Orthodox icons at home, paint eggs for Easter, and consider themselves Christians.
 If such people get engaged in spiritism or establish telepathic contacts with representatives of extraterrestrial civilizations and then develop mystical fear (it is quite easy in such cases), after that even psychiatrists are not able to help them.